woosub-lee/twitter_cloneCoding/README.md

 2. Can post text and picture
 3. Can edit profile name
 4. Can edit and delete posting
-5. Can make new Tab by clicking button
+5. Can link another web site by clicking button
 ---------
 for Learning React and Firebase